EcoGRAPH/epidemiar-demo/README.md

 This is a R project for creating demo EPIDEMIA forecasting reports using the epidemiar package.
 The final report presents a malaria forecasting report for 47 woredas in the Amhara region for the past 18 weeks through 8 weeks forecasted into the future (26 total weeks).
 Malaria is broken out by species: _Plasmodium falciparum_ and mixed species, and also _P. vivax_.
 The report includes environmental and epidemiological surveillance data.

 Demo is based off a real implementation for forecasting malaria in the Amhara region of Ethiopia, however surveillance data in this demo have been *simulated*.
-These data should not be used beyond this demonstration of what a disease report could look like, and should not be taken as indictative of actual epidemiological data.
+These data are artificial and should not be used for research of public health purposes.
+These data are only for this demonstration of what a disease report could look like.

 Open `epidemiar_demo.RProj`, and the main script to open and run is `run_epidemiar_demo.R`.